 Most couples start by coming once a week for four to six weeks and then space out the sessions.
 More rarely, couples come in twice a week.

-Discernment counseling, which helps couples decide if they even want to work on their relationship, usually takes just three to five sessions.
+Discernment counseling, which helps couples decide if they even want to work on their relationship, usually takes just five to six sessions.

 What about rates, payments, and insurance?